dayton-outar/smpl/SPECIFICATION.md

 ## 4 Extensions

-Here are a few ideas for extensions to SMPL :
+Here are a few ideas for extensions to _SMPL_ :

 - arbitrary precision integer arithmetic.
-It would be good if SMPL were not restricted to integers that could fit within the 32-bit two’s complement representation.
+It would be good if _SMPL_ were not restricted to integers that could fit within the 32-bit two’s complement representation.
 These “big” integers could be represented by using multiple words of contiguous storage to store the bits of the number.
 Each of the primitive arithmetic operators would have to be redefined to accommodate these large numbers.
 However, the only difference the user should observe is that she is no longer restricted to small integers.
 (A good test case for this is tosee whether your extended language can compute the factorial of 1000.)
 - Floating point numbers.
 This might not be very difficult if thetarget language (or machine, in the case of an interpreter) already supports floating point numbers.
 In that case, the biggest issue is probably how best to implement the type conversion rules for arithmetic computations that mix integers and floating point numbers.
 - Variable numbers of arguments to procedures.
 Procedure declarations would allow a special parameter syntax to indicate that the procedure could be called with a variable number of arguments.
 - Static types.
-Type declarations could be permitted in SMPL .
+Type declarations could be permitted in _SMPL_ .
 In which case, compile-time type checking could then be performed to improve the run timeperformance of programs.
 - Additional control structures.
-Typical looping constructs such as `for`, `repeat` and `while` in Pascal could be included in SMPL.
+Typical looping constructs such as `for`, `repeat` and `while` in Pascal could be included in _SMPL_.
 - Macros.
 A limited form of language extension can be accomplished through the use of macros.
-It should not be too difficult to extend SMPL to include macros that are declared and used in a similar way to procedures.
+It should not be too difficult to extend _SMPL_ to include macros that are declared and used in a similar way to procedures.
 - Call by: reference, lazy and name parameter passing conventions.
-At the moment SMPL supports only call by value (CBV).
+At the moment _SMPL_ supports only call by value (CBV).
 It could be extended to allow procedure declarations that would support parameter passing by other conventions.

 <hr />